Some personal history.

 He also took advantage of the hero’s affiliation with Earth’s Mightiest and Fantastic Heroes and think tank either with Tony Stark or Reed Richards; he learned Kung-Fu with Shang-Chi in order to enhance his combat skills.

 Whatever he did, with or without the Spider-tights, he was no longer alone.
-By carefully establishing his new status in the Marvel Universe, Slott did not only recycle elements and characters but renewed them.
+By carefully establishing his new status in the Marvel Universe, Slott not only recycled elements and characters but renewed them.
 Thus, giving his cast of supporting characters a proper purpose, as opposed to only making his life difficult or hindering his actions.

-From Big Time onwards, as each story arc progressed, Spider-Man (ad)ventured in many corners of the Marvel Universe, reaching new heights – from being a member of the Future Foundation, an Avenger and a scientist; regardless of the moment, Peter ceased to curse his life with and without the Spider-mask.
+From Big Time onwards, as each story arc progressed, Spider-Man (ad)ventured in many corners of the Marvel Universe, reaching new heights – from being a member of the Future Foundation, an Avenger, and a scientist; regardless of the moment, Peter ceased to curse his life with and without the Spider-mask.
 Slott made us feel comfortable with such status making us believe that this hero couldn’t lose anymore.
 But the Parker luck is more powerful than any infinity stone – and somehow we knew this couldn’t last forever.

 The writer’s second shift meant business: since the Marvel Universe was still recovering from an Osborn hangover (Dark Reign), Otto Octavius was the next in line to make Peter Parker suffer a defeat like never before: he dies.

 The Superior Spider-Man title showed how DC’s Jean Paul-Valley as Batman in the Knightquest storyline should have been done: an unbounded Spider-Man unleashed into Peter Parker’s world with huge post-repercussions in the character’s life.
-The ultimate What if…? story taking place in the actual chronology, showing us the hero’s descent from protagonist to antagonist.
+The ultimate What if…? story takes place in the actual chronology, showing us the hero’s descent from protagonist to antagonist.
 A story well-conceived and executed to its very end.
 Issue #19 proved Slott’s skill and knowledge by creating Alchemax in the current Marvelverse, securing the very existence of the Marvel 2099 timeline, and still developing a great cliffhanger to the Spider-Verse storyline.
 The title ended with the return of the real Peter Parker (obviously) during the Goblin Nation storyline – full of twists and turns and devoid of Norman Osborn’s face.
 The end of Superior showed that heroes like Peter Parker are made of harder stuff.
-And Octavius, despite having high-tech gadgets and spider-minions couldn’t handle Spider-Man’s greatest enemy: The Green Goblin.
+And Octavius, despite having high-tech gadgets and spider minions couldn’t handle Spider-Man’s greatest enemy: The Green Goblin.
 The brief dialogue between Osborn and Octavius at opposite sides of a chess table deserves praise for showing both Spider-Man’s nemesis clashing their madness disguised as egoes against each other.

 Renew Your Vows is the writer’s Love letter to the time when Peter and Mary Jane were married, proving once more that good Spidey stories can be told, despite the situation he’s in.
 Once more, Slott shows his respect for Spider-Man’s chronology.